SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Test Case Specification.md

 #### Expected Results

-The changes should appear on the list.
+The changes will appear on the list.